Weekly-Workshops/OpenCV-Week-1/README.md

 `pip install matplotlib`

-To use OpenCV in a python project, `import cv2 as cv` at the top of your python file.

 ## **Displaying Images**

 Displaying images and videos in OpenCV is a great way to see the effects of an operation on an image.
 To display an image, all you need is its file path and the following OpenCV functions: